 The plant shall perform and document joint proof-of-design leakage testing on each size of gasketed pipe produced at the plant.
 Testing shall be repeated whenever joint or gasket designs are modified.
 Joint proof-of-design testing, unless otherwise required by the authority or authorities having jurisdiction, shall consist of either vacuum or hydrostatic testing conducted in two configurations:

-of installed pipe when infiltration or exfiltration are a factor in the project.
+Proper joint designs are crucial to the performance of installed pipe when infiltration or exfiltration are a factor in the project.

 Joint proof-of-design testing is required only in cases where the plant uses gasketed joints.